Anti-Terror Law of Turkey: Criticisms

 The law punishes crime in a notably different from the pre-existing Turkish Penal Code.
 For one, the TPC punishes crimes that have tangibly occurred.
 The ATA, instead was able to punish crimes based solely on their intent.
-Also, people penalized through the ATA were tried under the legal system rather than under the ordinary criminal justice system.
+Also, people penalized through the ATA were tried under the Turkish legal system rather than under the ordinary criminal justice system.

 The definition of "organizations" was a new creation of the ATA as well.
 Accordingly, organizations covers all groups, not just those with ideological associations.
 Any collection of people alleged to be a group can be thus declared a terrorist organization.
 In addition, article 7 makes "establishing, organizing, managing, promoting, becoming a member of such an organization, or aiding and abetting such an organization’s member(s)" a crime.
 Article 7 also notes that while some crimes may not be terrorist acts directly, acts that aide others' terrorist acts are punishable.

 Both the European Union (EU) and the European Court of Human Rights (ECtHR) criticized the law for both its wording and its usage.
 Amending the ATA was critical for Turkey becoming a part of the EU.
-The EU forced Turkey to disband State Security Courts (SSC) in 2004 in order for Turkey to meet the "same objective standards and criteria" as other candidates.
+The EU forced Turkey to disband State Security Courts (SSC) in 2004 for Turkey to meet the "same objective standards and criteria" as other candidates.
 The SSC was also the subject of several ECtHR applications, most of them being settled against Turkey.
-The SSC was scrutinized for several reasons by the two organizations including the fact that one judge and one prosecutor for each trial were from the military, the stricter procedures, the reliance on a special investigative branch of he security forces, and the extended hours of incommunicado detention and the limitations on lawyers that the accused endure.
+The SSC was scrutinized for several reasons by the two organisations, including the fact that one judge and one prosecutor for each trial were from the Turkish military, the stricter procedures, the reliance on a special investigative branch of the security forces, and the extended hours of incommunicado detention and the limitations on lawyers that the accused endure.